jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 By default the Picklist determines the default behaviour of the Dropdown API.

+The `DropDown` component is built to provide required functionality by default when used with a Picklist.
 However, it is very configurable for use with other child components.
 Below are some examples of common use cases to demonstrate this.

 ### DropDown with DatePicker